hansudd/AssnB2/README.md

 value of 74.46 %.

-Hence, from these two usage examples, we see that the `data_snapshot` function returns a scatterplot and the adjusted r squared value when fed two numeric variables.
+Hence, from these two usage examples, we see that the `data_snapshot` function returns summary statistics, a scatterplot and the adjusted r squared value when fed two numeric variables.

 This package is helpful if you frequently work on datasets with two numeric variables, and you want to quickly determine if there is a